 What We Do

 CBM’s unique offering is delivered via an experienced development team, utilising state-of-the-art technology platform’s which includes 3D printing, scanning and low volume manufacturing and state-of-the-art CNC machining centres.

 The Wales Centre for Advanced Batch Manufacture, known as CBM, has been established by University of Wales Trinity Saint David, and is a core component of the University’s SA1 Swansea Waterfront development, driving innovation, creativity and entrepreneurship among companies engaged in new product development and low-volume manufacture.

 CBM has entered into a number of strategic partnerships in the UK, Europe and Asia.
 Academic partnerships across Europe support current PhD research projects, and further collaborations are under development in Asia to facilitate commercial opportunities.

 We occasionally share short CBM case studies of interesting projects that we have been working on.
-These case studies are varied but relevant, thought provoking and hopefully inspiring!
+These case studies are varied, thought provoking and hopefully inspiring!